Hello!

 I’m Ercan.
 “I was born in October 1991…” Oh no!
 I don’t have a life boring enough to start with this.

 My first encounter with Kocaeli University’s mechanical engineering department began in 2010 and was solidified with a bachelor’s degree in 2016 and a master’s degree in 2019.
 Our close relationship continues uninterrupted with the Ph.D. program.
-I’ve successfully completed the coursework, qualification exam, thesis proposal, and the first thesis monitoring committee.
+I’ve successfully completed the coursework, qualification exam, thesis proposal, the first and second thesis monitoring committee.
 I’ll update this section as things progress.

 I work as a technical development responsible in the automotive sector at a “private company”, actively taking part in R&D activities.